aebirim/memberspartyapp/readme.md

 The next iteration of this application would include the following:

   - Continuous refactoring
-  - The development of a binary prediction model which uses Logistic Regression, a method for binary classification problems (problems with two class values) which could be used, for example, to predict political party based on gender in either House
   - To continue refinement of the data visualization logic
   - Improvement of test coverage
   - Deployment to Heroku via Docker